Handwashing for life

 Independent evaluation has shown that the programme has helped to increase the incidence of handwashing with soap after defecation fivefold.
 Lifebuoy and Gavi have now expanded this award-winning programme to Indonesia, and Unilever has pledged €3 million for the programme, which Gavi will aim to match.

 We also know that hand and face washing can prevent and control the world’s leading cause of preventable blindness: trachoma.
-So, we partnered with international NGO SightsaversOpens in new window, and adapted our schools handwashing programme to include face washing to address this issue.
+So, we partnered with international NGO Sightsavers (Opens in a new window), and adapted our schools handwashing programme to include face washing to address this issue.

 30% Reduction in trachoma's prevalence